tgirke/longevityTools/mydoc/mydoc_longevityTools_eDRUG_01.md

 of the main objective is the identification drug candidates modulating the expression of longevity genes and pathways.
 For this, we compare age-related expression signatures with those from drug treamtments.
-The age-related query signatures are from recent publications such as Peters et al. [-@Peters2015-fc] and Sood et al. [-@Sood2015-pb], while the drug-related reference signatures are from the Connectivity Map (CMAP) and LINCS projects [@Lamb2006-uv].
+The age-related query signatures are from recent publications such as Peters et al. (2015) and Sood et al. (2015), while the drug-related reference signatures are from the Connectivity Map (CMAP) and LINCS projects (Lamb et al., 2006).